How does a laser work

 2. Spontaneous emission: Spontaneous means “by its own” and emission means “to release”.
 The excited atom will de-excite naturally after approximately 10-8 seconds.
 Whenever the atom de-excited, it released the energy (gained during stimulated absorption) in the form of photons.
-The photons emitted will be in random direction.
-After how much time and what is the spontaneous emission, then read the article of spontaneous emission process with proper figure.
+The photons emitted will be in a random direction.
+After how much time and what is the spontaneous emission, then read the article of spontaneous emission process with the proper figure.

 3. Stimulated emission: stimulated means “with the help of external source” and emission means “to release”.
-The excited atom will de-excite with the help of external source after some time.
+The excited atom will de-excite with the help of an external source after some time.
 Whenever the atom de-excited, it released the energy (gained during stimulated absorption) in the form of photons.
-But here the photons will be released with the help of external source and that external source is photon emitted during spontaneous emission.
+But here the photons will be released with the help of an external source and that external source is photon emitted during spontaneous emission.
 This photon and the emitted photon will be in the same direction.
-This process will continue and population of photons is increased with the help of optical resonator system.
+This process will continue and the population of photons is increased with the help of an optical resonator system.
 If you want to know why the Stimulated emission is the principle of laser, then read the article of stimulated emission process with proper figure.

 4. Types of laser: